Max Scharping: Pittsburgh Steelers

 On October 1, 2024, Scharping was signed by the Pittsburgh Steelers off the Commanders practice squad.
 He spent much of his initial season with Pittsburgh inactive, only appearing in two games, one exclusively on special teams.

 On April 15, 2025, Scharping re-signed with the Steelers on a one-year contract.

+Washington Commanders (second stint)

+On August 8, 2026, Scharping signed with the Commanders.
+On August 30, he was waived as part of final roster cuts before the start of the 2026 season.

+Personal life

+Scharping married his wife, Cassidy Halloran, in 2021.
+They have three children, born in 2022, 2024, and 2025.